 Greenwich is a very small village located in the state of Ohio.
 With a population of 1,389 people and just one neighborhood, Greenwich is the 525th largest community in Ohio.
-Greenwich has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Greenwich has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Because occupations involving physical labor dominate the local economy, Greenwich is generally considered to be a blue-collar town.
 43.38% of the Greenwich workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Greenwich is a village of transportation and shipping workers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Greenwich who work in office and administrative support (14.67%), healthcare (7.26%), and personal care services (5.84%).

-Greenwich is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Greenwich does not have a public transit system used by locals to get to and from work.

-The education level of Greenwich citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.23% of adults 25 and older in Greenwich have a college degree.
+In terms of college education, Greenwich is nearly on par with the US average for all cities of 21.84%: 18.23% of adults 25 and older in Greenwich have a bachelor's degree or advanced degree.

 The per capita income in Greenwich in 2022 was $27,506, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $110,024 for a family of four.
 However, Greenwich contains both very wealthy and poor people as well.